Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Discussion and conclusions

 The results found in this work are generally consistent with previous findings in the literature.
 The flattening observed in Cepheids \citep{martin15,andrievsky16} and in red giants \citep{hayden14} appears to occur at smaller Galactocentric radii ($R \sim 5 \mbox{--} 6$\,kpc).
-The findings of \citet{esteban17,esteban18} using \Hii regions are consistent with the evidence from PNe reported here. \citet{stanghellini18} proposed that the O/H radial distribution for disk PNe may be best described by a step function near $R\sim10$~kpc rather than a continuous gradient.
+More recently, \citet{andrievsky26} derived iron, sulfur and oxygen abundance gradients for Cepheid stars using distances from \textit{Gaia} DR3.
+They find evidence for a change in the slope of the radial abundance distribution starting at 10 kpc and a flattening for Galactocentric distances larger than 14 kpc. \citet{malhan25} analyzing metal-poor stars data from APOGEE DR17 and \textit{Gaia} DR3 find that for 9 different element abundances exhibit a drastic transition in their distribution near the Solar radius. \citet{stanghellini18} proposed that the O/H radial distribution for disk PNe may be best described by a step function near $R\sim10$~kpc rather than a continuous gradient.
 Their results are similar to those presented here, but with important differences.
-We also find that the O/H gradient is flatter, or even positive, in the inner Galaxy; however, the transition region is closer to the Sun, at $R \sim 8$~kpc.
+We also find that the O/H gradient is flatter, or even positive, in the inner Galaxy; however, the transition region is closer to the Sun.
 Another significant difference concerns the gradient in the outer Galaxy, which remains negative and is steeper in both the one-break and two-break models than their suggested gradient.
 It is also worth noting that \citet{stanghellini18} derived their results by fitting the radial O/H distribution by imposing the step function manually, whereas our analysis is based on well-defined statistical criteria and a robust and automatic fitting procedure.
+Nonetheless, other studies--primarily focusing on \Hii regions -- have found no evidence of metallicity breaks \citep[e.g.][]{esteban17, arellano-cordova20, mendez-delgado22, martinez-hernandez26}.
+The O/H gradient flattening for $R < 8$\,kpc reported by \citet{esteban18} was not supported by later works from the same group. \citet{mendez-delgado22} demonstrate that this flattening is likely an artifact of underestimated Galactocentric distances for certain objects.